jibben/subreddit_mapper/README.md

 ## Behavior

 ### Current behavior
+v0.5
+Now scrapes related subreddits from link-shorteners, wikis, and mulireddits

 v0.3

 Now gracefully handles incorrect subreddit names, forbidden subreddits, and banned subreddits.
 Will gracefully exit on ctrl-c.
 Saves all crashes and exits to out.log.